 General.
-At December 31, 2021, the Bank's net loan portfolio totaled \$2.999 billion, representing 87% of its total assets.
+At December 31, 2022, the Bank's net loan portfolio totaled \$3.658 billion, representing 87% of its total assets.
 The Bank's principal focus is real estate mortgage lending, with well over 99% of the loan portfolio secured by real estate mortgage loans.
 The portfolio is primarily composed of commercial real estate, residential owner-occupied real estate, and loans for the construction of residential real estate.
 The loan portfolio is the Bank's primary earning asset.
 Commercial and industrial loans and consumer loans represent less than 1% of the loan portfolio and are not a focus of the Bank's origination program.
-The Bank's lending activities are conducted in the Massachusetts, the WMA and SFBA markets and as of December 31, 2021, over 77% of the loan portfolio was secured by properties in the Commonwealth of Massachusetts.
+The Bank's lending activities are conducted in the Massachusetts, the WMA and SFBA markets and as of December 31, 2022, 69% of the loan portfolio was secured by properties in the Commonwealth of Massachusetts.

 Commercial Real Estate Loans.
 The Bank originates mortgage loans for the refinancing, acquisition, or renovation of existing commercial real estate properties such as apartments, offices, manufacturing and industrial complexes, small retail properties, various special purpose properties, and land.
 Although terms vary, commercial real estate loans generally have maturities of 15 years or less, with an initial fixed rate period and subsequent adjustments with a margin to a designated interest rate.
 The initial fixed-rate period is generally five years, with a limited volume of loans with longer initial fixed-rate periods.
 These loans are generally underwritten with floors near the initial rate at time of underwriting.
-The Bank generally amortizes commercial real estate mortgage loans over a 35-year period, with a balloon payment at 10 or 15 years.
+The Bank generally amortizes commercial real estate mortgage loans over a 30-year or 35-year period, with a balloon payment at 10 or 15 years, although the Bank also originates commercial real estate loans with interest-only features.
 The Bank generally underwrites commercial real estate mortgage loans with "step-down" prepayment fees in the event the loan pays off prior to maturity; these fees are generally stated as a percentage of the face amount of the note.
 Generally, loan amounts do not exceed 75% of the lesser of the Bank estimate of value or independent appraised value of the collateral.
-At December 31, 2021, commercial mortgage loans totaled \$2.297 billion and represented 76% of the Bank's total loan portfolio.
+At December 31, 2022, commercial mortgage loans totaled \$2.975 billion and represented 81% of the Bank's total loan portfolio.